aflashyrhetoric/aflashyrhetoric.github.io/content/about/_index.md

 **I'm also currently studying:**

-- **affiliate marketing**, because it's a fascinating data-driven discipline
+- **investing**, because it's a fascinating data-driven discipline
 - **music production (w/ Ableton Live)**, because it's a childhood dream to make a great song
 - **game design**, because I feel like it's the ultimate medium of expression

 Someday, I'd like to learn more about: TensorFlow & ML, D3, K8, and blob fishes.
 I have a heart for education - I think the current system is perhaps 1/50th of what it could be - and one day hope to make a change in the industry.
+To that end, I am currently

 #### Preferred Tools & Tech

-I use VSCode, Chrome, iTerm2 on a MacBook Pro/Air.
+I use VSCode Insider Edition, Chrome, and iTerm2.
+I prefer working on an 2019 MacBook Pro, an M1 Macbook Air, and a base-level Mac Mini.
+I just picked up a Keychron K2 and am a big fan.

 ---